onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/01_Initializing empty release.md

-## Initializing empty release
+## Initialize an empty release

 ```
 bosh init release elasticsearch
 cd ~/elasticsearch
 ```

-After executing this command file system tree should look like the following:
+After executing this command, the filesystem tree should look like the following:

 ```
 ○ → tree